Baginsss/Gamedev-Stocks-Data-Analysis/README.md

-# Gamedev-Stocks-Data-Analysis

-# 🎮 Gamedev Stocks Data Analysis
+# 🎮 Polish Gamedev Stocks Data Analysis

 This project analyzes Polish gaming companies listed on the Warsaw Stock Exchange (GPW), with a focus on correlations, portfolio optimization, and the impact of game releases on stock prices.